 Duke’s online application system is called Slate.
 Complete the online application for the MIDP program.

 The priority deadline for fall is January 5.
 Applicants who apply by this date will be considered for merit based, departmental tuition waiver scholarships.
-After January 5, MIDP will continue to accept applications on a rolling basis, based on applicant qualifications and space available.
+After January 5, MIDP will continue to accept applications on a rolling basis, based on applicant qualifications and space available until May 31.
 We encourage all candidates to apply as early as possible.

 The application fee is $80.
 We accept payment by Visa or MasterCard (debit/credit).
 Note: We do not review applications until we have processed the application fee.